A characterization of the 2-fusion system of L_4(q): The -rank case:

 \section{The $2$-rank $4$ case: $|Q| = 2$}

 For a fusion system $\F$ on $S$ satisfying Hypothesis~\ref{H:main}, $T$ has $2$-rank $3$ or $4$ by Lemma~\ref{L:2rank3or4}.
-By Theorem~\ref{T:2rank3}, there are no such fusion systems with $T$ of $2$-rank $3$.
-We begin now the study of $\F$ when the rank of $T$ is $4$.
-The content of the current section will be devoted to the proof of the following reduction.
+By Theorem~\ref{T:2rank3}, $T$ is of $2$-rank $4$.
+The current section will be devoted to the proof of the following reduction.

 \begin{theorem} Assume that $\F$ satisfies Hypothesis~\ref{H:main} with $T$ of $2$-rank $4$.
 Then $|Q|>2$. \end{theorem}

 The notation follows that begun in Section~\ref{S:centralizer}, in particular that of Hypothesis~\ref{H:main}.
 For instance, $\K$ is the unique component of the involution centralizer $\C = C_\F(x)$, and is a fusion system of a finite group $K$ isomorphic with $L_2(q)$ for suitable $q \equiv \pm 1 \pmod{8}$ (as chosen once and for all after Proposition~\ref{P:dihtame}).
 The Sylow subgroup of $\K$ is denoted by $P$, a dihedral group of order $2^k$ ($k = \nu_2(q^2 - 1) - 1 \geq 3$).
 Consistent with Sections~\ref{S:2central} and \ref{S:2rank3}, we also set $Z(P) = \gen{z}$.
 Denote by $C$ the cyclic maximal subgroup of $P$.
 By Hypothesis~\ref{H:main}, the Thompson subgroup $J(T) = J(S)$ and so this common subgroup is denoted simply by $J$.